AashitaK/AashitaK.github.io/_posts/2017-05-19-Github-Pages.md

 * Set up a custom domain.
 * Use google analytics.

-Some related blogs that I find useful:
+Some related blogs that I learnt from and find useful:

 Any questions, comments and/or suggestions for future blogs are welcome!
 If you find this blog useful, the icons below lets you share it in social media.